Sisingamangaraja XII: Biography

 Batak warriors in traditional dress, ca. 1870.

 Sisingamangaraja XII was born Patuan Bosar Sinambela in Bakkara, Tapanuli, on 18 February 1845.
 He was the successor to his father Sisingamangaraja XI (Raja Sohahuaon Sinambela) who died in 1867.

 The title Sisingamangaraja which was used by the family dynasty of Sisingamangaraja (marga Sinambela) means "The Great Lion King": (1) the (honorific particle Si from sanskrit Sri) (2) Great King (manga raja from sanskrit maharaja), (3) Lion (singa).
 Since the Batak see themselves in their mythology as descendants of divine blood (all Margas have the mythological god-king Si Raja Batak as their first ancestor), no feudalism structure could develop in that parmalim faith based concept of ethnic exceptionalism throughout Batak history.
 The king was merely seen as a ruler among equals ("primus inter pares" or in Batak law/adat "dalihan na tolu") and the South East Asian aristocratic lords, the Datuk (in Batak: Datu), did justify their leadership role within society by fulfilling their secular and religious tasks.
 They had for example to preside over courtship trials in cases of broken law, organize administrative affairs and similarly oversee in the function as a priest class all religious ceremonies within the village or territory of rulership (kedatuan); but there were, compared to the European nobility (Datu is equivalent to a European count or countess) and its characteristic excessive privileges, no further special rights beyond those functionally substantiated at hand.

+Sisingamangaraja XII was believed to descend from an official appointed by the mighty ruler of Pagaruyung, who at the time traveled across northern Sumatra to install his representatives.
+In a letter to Marsden dated 1820, Stamford Raffles wrote that Batak leaders had told him that Sisingamangaraja was of Minangkabau lineage and that in Silindung there stood an ancient human-shaped stone statue, thought to have been brought from Pagaruyung.

+Well into the early 20th century, he continued to send tribute regularly to the Pagaruyung leadership, delivered through Tuanku Barus, who served as the intermediary responsible for presenting it to the ruler of Pagaruyung.

 Sisingamangaraja XII was the last in a line of figures known as parmalim (religious leaders).
 The Sisingamangaraja was believed to have powers such as the ability to drive away evil spirits, call forth the rain and control rice-growing.
 He was not normally seen as a political figure, but when Dutch colonists and missionaries began penetrating north Sumatra from the 1850s onwards both Sisingamangaraja XI and XII became the focus of Batak resistance to colonial rule.
 Although they were not personally anti-Christian, the two Sisingamangarajas faced pressure to act from traditionalist Batak chiefs and the neighbouring Sultanate of Aceh, which was at war with the Dutch from 1873.